Pema Lingpa: Death

 When Tertön Pema Lingpa return to the Bumthang from Tibet in 1520, three Tsilung sculptures and the Tongwa Kundol sculptures were said to have weeped showing the bad omens.
-He passed into parinirvana at the age of seventy-two in the year 1521, on the third day of the first month of the Iron Snake Year in the Bhutanese calendar.
+He entered into parinirvana at the age of seventy-one in February 1521, on the third day of the first month of the Iron Snake Year in the Bhutanese calendar.
 He died holding the hand of his heart son, Dawa Gyeltsen witnessed by many other devoted disciples.
 His body was left untouched for nine days, yet it showed no signs of decomposing.
 He was then cremated and the remains were placed in a reliquary stupa at Tamzhing Lhundrub Choling.